andygoulden/baremetal_bluepill/README.md

 Directory | Filename | Description
 :-------- | :------- | :----------
-.         | Makefile | The Makefile, which compiles the code and also flashes the unit.
+.         | Makefile | The Makefile, which compiles the code.
 The goals are 'app' (the default), which compiles the application, and 'clean', which deletes the build artefacts. cmsis     | *many*   | CMSIS files; Interface files for the Cortex-M3 ARM CPU core. inc       | stm32f1xx.h | A header for all STM32F1xx series chips.
 It doesn't do much, apart from include the more specific header file (e.g. stm32f103x6.h). inc       | stm32f103x6.h | A header for STM32F103x6 chips, such as the STM32F103C6.
 This provides a lot of interface details for user scripts, like registers and interrupts.